 In New Hampshire, you form an LLC by filing a Certificate of Formation and paying the required fee.
 New Hampshire's requirements include:

-- Statement of purpose.
-Many states permit a general statement of purpose, such as “any purpose permitted under the laws of the state,” but New Hampshire does not.
-The Certificate of Formation must include the primary nature of your business, such as “sales and manufacturing of disposable products” or “software consulting and development.”
-New Hampshire will not accept a general clause such as “sales and manufacturing”, “consulting and development”, or “any lawful activity.”
+- Statement of Purpose.
+Description of the nature of the primary business or purposes, such as “sales and manufacturing of disposable products” or “software consulting and development.”
+New Hampshire will not accept a general clause such as “any lawful activity.”
 You must include a descriptive word.

 - Signature: The Certificate must be signed by a member if the LLC will be member-managed, or by a manager if it will be manager-managed.